putridparrot/PutridParrot.Options/README.md

 would return -1.

-Whilst the Match method would also allow us to return the Value stored within the Optional&lt;T&gt;, we also have the ```GetValueOrDefault()``` method which, as per an Nullable<T>, will either return the Value or a default(T) or, if supplied, an alternate default value.
-This is safer that using the Value property which will throw an exception if you try to get the Value when non has been supplied.
+Whilst the Match method would also allow us to return the Value stored within the Optional&lt;T&gt;, we also have the ```GetValueOrDefault()``` method which, as per an Nullable&lt;T&gt;, will either return the Value or a default(T) or, if supplied, an alternate default value.
+This is safer that using the Value property which will throw an exception if you try to get the Value when none has been supplied.

 _Note: Many of these methods can easily be replicated with If and other logic statements in C#, but using these methods should remove the need for such checks and supply more readable code._